Rakha-Rozaqtama/k-NN-Implementation/README.md

 Output:

-1. Each record/instance and respective prediction
+1. Each (test) record/instance and respective prediction
 2. Overall accuracy for each type of distance/similarity measure